Tuesday, December 3, 2024

 1. Nodular Sclerosis.
 This type HL is most common.
 The bands of fibrous tissue divide the mass into several nodular areas.
 R-S cells are Lacunar type.
 The nodes are detected in the mediastinum and supra diaphragmatic locations.
 Patients are generally teens and young adults

 3. Lymphocyte depleted.
 This is a rare type of HL.
-R-S cells are abundant, these cells express Eptein virus antigens.
+R-S cells are abundant, these cells express Epstein virus antigens.
 Leukocytes and immunocytes are few.

 4. Lymphocyte rich.
 This type is also rare.
 R-S cells are lacunar and classical types.
 Profuse Infiltration by other cells, among them lymphocytes predominate.